Mexico

 8. Avoid Late Night Travel

-Traveling at night can pose additional risks, especially in less familiar or poorly lit areas.
-If you must travel after dark, stick to well-lit routes, travel in groups, or with a reputable taxi service.
-In cities, know the safer neighborhoods and avoid areas known for higher crime rates.
-It’s always wise to plan your travel so you arrive at your destination before nightfall.
+Traveling at night can pose additional risks, especially in less familiar areas.
+If you must travel after dark, stick to well-lit routes and reputable services.

 9. Check Weather and Seasons